-- Direct the Division to develop, in consultation with the Department of Public Safety, the State Highway Patrol, and Division of Services for the Deaf and Hard of Hearing, a driver's license designation that may be granted to a person who is deaf or hard of hearing. - Direct the Division, at the request of a person who is deaf or hard of hearing, to place a unique symbol, without a further descriptor, on the front of the person's license. - Direct the Division to record the requested designation in the electronic record associated with the person's driver's license. - Direct the Division, at the request of a person who is deaf or hard of hearing, to enter the drivers license symbol and a descriptor into the electronic record of any motor vehicle registered in that person's name. - Provide that medical certification or examination for the designation is not required. - Clarify that this provision would not make anyone eligible to obtain a license who is otherwise ineligible under the law or prohibit anyone from obtaining a license who is otherwise eligible. - Provide that individuals choosing to register or not to register for a driver's license designation have not waived any rights under the law.
+- Direct the Division to develop, in consultation with the Department of Public Safety, the State Highway Patrol, and Division of Services for the Deaf and Hard of Hearing, a driver's license designation that may be granted to a person who is deaf or hard of hearing. - Direct the Division, at the request of a person who is deaf or hard of hearing, to place a unique symbol, without a further descriptor, on the front of the person's license. - Direct the Division to record the requested designation in the electronic record associated with the person's driver's license. - Direct the Division, at the request of a person who is deaf or hard of hearing, to enter the drivers license symbol and a descriptor into the electronic record of any motor vehicle registered in that person's name. - Require specified documentation be provided to DMV that the person is deaf or hard of hearing. - Clarify that this provision would not make anyone eligible to obtain a license who is otherwise ineligible under the law or prohibit anyone from obtaining a license who is otherwise eligible. - Provide that individuals choosing to register or not to register for a driver's license designation have not waived any rights under the law.